 The Community Infrastructure Planning Policy focuses on community infrastructure for which Council has primary responsibility.
-For the purpose of this policy community infrastructure refers to; Council owned buildings and spaces that are accessed by the community for a wide range of community, cultural, education, recreation and sporting pursuits; both formally and informally.
-Examples include community centres, public halls, sports pavilions, leisure centres, libraries, early years facilities, senior citizens centres and playgrounds.
+For the purpose of this policy, community infrastructure refers to; Council owned buildings and spaces that are accessed by the community for a wide range of community, cultural, education, recreation and sporting pursuits; both formally and informally.
+Examples include community centres, public halls, sports pavilions, aquatic facilities, libraries, early years facilities, senior citizens centres and playgrounds.

-This policy applies when planning for new or upgrades or a proposed change of use of existing Council owned community facilities as part of the following:
+This policy applies when planning for new or upgraded community facilities or when there is a proposed change of use of existing Council owned facilities as part of the following:

-- External capital funding opportunities which are available for community facilities; - A request from a community organisation for a new community facility or changing utilisation of an existing Council community facility; - The outcomes of a Service Plan, strategic review, issues based or area-based review proposing change or development of Council community facilities;
+- External capital funding opportunities which are available for community facilities; - A request from a community organisation for a new/upgraded community facility or changing utilisation of an existing Council community facility;

-- To inform the development of internal business cases for renewal and upgrades; and/or - Process for the allocation, and/or use of Council community facilities.
+- The outcomes of a Service Plan, strategic review, issues based or area-based review proposing change or development of Council community facilities; - · To inform the development of internal business cases for renewal and upgrades; and/or - Process for the allocation, and/or use of Council community facilities.